and86802/rust_str_cleaner/README.md

 # rust_str_cleaner
-A Rust CLI tool to remove a specified substring from an input string.
+A Rust CLI tool to manipulate substring from an input string.